The Kings of Wessex Academy: Technology College status

-Foundation status

 In 2006, the school governors voted for foundation status.
 Foundation status has not changed the school's Christian ethos.

-Academy status

 In May 2010, as a school judged as outstanding under the updated Ofsted inspection regime, the new Secretary of State for Education invited the school to become a new style Academy – a state-funded school that is independent of the local authority.

 The school's governing body voted in favour of a move to Academy status in June 2010.

 The academy conversion was delayed due to the actions of the Church of England and the Diocesan Board of Education, which also prevented any church schools in England from becoming academies.
 The school became an academy on 1 June 2011.

-Future

 In 2006, the school opened a new languages block.
 In January 2008, it opened a new drama building, Kings Theatre.
 The school obtained planning permission in 2017 for a new AstroTurf surface to enhance the sporting facilities at the academy.

 Kings Fitness and Leisure

-The sports centre opened in 1994, becoming available for the First and Middle Schools, as well as the Upper School, in the Cheddar Valley.
+The sports centre opened in 1994, becoming available for the first and middle Schools, as well as the upper school, in the Cheddar Valley.
 In April 2009, the whole site was taken over by Kings of Wessex.
 It was previously run by Somerset County Council, but is now owned and operated by the school and has been rebranded as Kings Fitness and Leisure.
 The takeover follows an attempt by Sedgemoor District Council, who subsidise the swimming pool, to reduce its funding contribution to the centre by diverting money set aside for maintenance to fund operation.
 The council's attempt was abandoned following a local protest campaign.
 The centre was granted planning permission in 2019 and underwent the extension and refurbishment between 2020 – Early 2021, the centre was re-opened after completion of the refurbishment and lifting of one of the COVID-19 lockdowns in England.

 In the media

 The school has a reputation for maintaining strict discipline.
 In 2003, 22 children who were said to be wearing unsuitable uniforms were isolated in the school's supervised learning unit and forbidden to talk to each other.
 Some had been wearing plain blazers purchased at supermarkets, instead of the more expensive blazers with badges available only from the school outfitters.
 Although parents soon complied with the regulations, they compared the measures to Dickensian strictness and formed an action committee which protested to the local education authority and to Education Secretary Charles Clarke.
 The headteacher justified the action, saying it had the desired effect.
 The school pointed out that financial help is available for parents with modest means.